brightdigit/StealthyStash/README.md

 ## Accessing the Keychain like a Database

-**StealthyState** supports the adding, updating, and querying for both generic and internet passwords.
+**StealthyStash** supports the adding, updating, and querying for both generic and internet passwords.
 To do this you need to create a ``KeychainRepository`` to access the database to.

 ```
 let repository = KeychainRepository(